Old-Fashioned Chocolate Cake

 Questions, answered

-No — the coffee deepens the chocolate rather than adding its own flavour.
+No — the coffee deepens the chocolate rather than adding its own flavor.
 Prefer to skip it?
 Use the same amount of hot water; still lovely, just a touch less deep.

 Why is my chocolate cake dry?